A Derm Gave Me This Trick To Make My Sunscreen Work Twice As Hard

 Welcome to Sun Blocked, Refinery29’s global call to action to wake up to the serious dangers of tanning.
 No lectures or shaming, we promise.
 Instead, our goal is to arm you with the facts you need to protect your skin to the best of your ability, because there’s no such thing as safe sun.

-By now, it’s likely you’ve found a sunscreen that’s perfect for everyday wear, whether it’s a glowy tint or a lightweight moisturizer.
-A broad spectrum, high factor sunscreen has so many benefits, protecting skin against UVA rays (associated with premature aging and skin cancer) and UVB rays (responsible for sunburn).
+By now, it’s likely you’ve found a sunscreen that’s perfect for everyday wear, whether it’s a glowy tint or a lightweight moisturiser.
+A broad spectrum, high factor sunscreen has so many benefits, protecting skin against UVA rays (associated with premature ageing and skin cancer) and UVB rays (responsible for sunburn).
 But wearing sunscreen is not the only thing you can do to protect your skin.

 Advertisement